UA-141369524-4

 • Use a masher or fork to crumble cooked tofu.

-• Add turmeric spice and black pepper to enhance the curcumin effect.
+• Add turmeric spice, black pepper, and pimento to heat enhance the curcumin effect.

 • Add your favorite vegetables such as cooked kale.